Your new favorite Fall treat.

 - Place balls back onto the baking sheet after you dip each one.
 Allow chocolate to completely set in the refrigerator before serving.
 Truffles are OK at room temperature for a few hours for serving.

-Make ahead tip: Layer truffles between sheets of parchment or wax paper in an airtight container in the refrigerator for up to 1 week or in the freezer for up to 2 months.
+- Make Ahead & Freezing Instructions: Layer truffles between sheets of parchment or wax paper in an airtight container in the refrigerator for up to 1 week or in the freezer for up to 2 months.
 Thaw overnight in the refrigerator.

-- You can make your own 1/2 teaspoon of pumpkin pie spice by blending a pinch each of ground ginger, ground cinnamon, ground nutmeg, ground cloves, and ground allspice.
+- Pumpkin Pie Spice: You can make your own 1/2 teaspoon of pumpkin pie spice by blending a pinch each of ground ginger, ground cinnamon, ground nutmeg, ground cloves, and ground allspice.

 Follow me on Instagram and tag #sallysbakingaddiction so I can see all the SBA recipes you make.
 If you try anything from my new cookbook, snap a pic and tag #sallyscandyaddiction.
 Can’t wait to see your photos!